 1 Credit.
-Medical interventions allows students to investigate the variety of interventions involved in the prevention, diagnosis, of disease as they follow the lives of a fictitious family.
+Medical interventions allow students to investigate the variety of interventions involved in the prevention, diagnosis, of disease as they follow the lives of a fictitious family.
 A "How To" manual for maintaining overall health and homeostasis in the body, the course will explore how to prevent and fight infection, how to screen and evaluate the code in our DNA, how to prevent, diagnose, and treat cancer, and how to prevail when organs of the body begin to fail.
 May count towards Health Services endorsement requirement.
-Prerequisite: Biology, Honors Biology, Chemistry or Honors Chemistry.
+Prerequisite: Human Body Systems.